sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 are specified based on the specific requirements of each implementation, as described below in the SDMX-ML section.

-The formal objects in the information model are presented briefly below in :numref:`image0`, but are also discussed in more detail elsewhere in this specification.
+The formal objects in the information model are presented briefly below, but are also discussed in more detail elsewhere in this specification.

 .. _image0: